CryptoBlades/cb-gitbook-wiki/strategies-and-guides/weapons.md

 Other than matching the weapon element to the character, it is recommended to choose a weapon with high numerical stats, regardless of elemental matching.

-A high numerical stat total results in higher SKILL payout per fight, and the win rate impact of having unmatched stats can be mitigated if the player makes optimal choices in combat.
+A high numerical stat total results in higher $XWeapon payout per fight, and the win rate impact of having unmatched stats can be mitigated if the player makes optimal choices in combat.

 {% hint style="info" %}
 Different rarities of weapons have different minimum and maximum attribute value totals.
 The minimum and maximum total attributes for weapons above 3-star are listed below: